 Shields v Chief of Merseyside EWCA (Civ) 1281 (failing to invalidate ruling that arrest of a child had been lawful when the detaining officer had not been aware of the original reason for arrest)

-Minio-Paluello v Commissioner of Police of the Metropolis EWHC 3411 (QB)( a successful claim for damages heard in the High Court for assault upon a demonstrator whose arm was broken by a police officer)
+Minio-Paluello v Commissioner of Police of the Metropolis EWHC 3411 (QB)(not an appeal, but a successful claim for damages heard in the High Court for assault upon a demonstrator whose arm was broken by a police officer)

-Daniels and Gillard v Chief Constable of South Wales Police EWCA Civ 680 (successfully arguing, then fending off a police appeal to the Court of Appeal in an important case about immunity from suit and claims for misfeasance in public office.
+Daniels and Gillard v Chief Constable of South Wales Police EWCA Civ 680 (successfully fending off an appeal to the Court of Appeal in an important case about immunity from suit and claims for misfeasance in public office.
+A three-month trial in the High Court took place later that year.)

-Vian & ors v Commissioner of Police EWHC 273 (QB) ( 2- month High Court claim for malicious prosecution and misfeasance in public office damages arising out of the prosecution of people alleged to be involved in the killing of Daniel Morgan in 1987, a case around police corruption.
-Successfully appealed to Court of Appeal, Rees and Others v Commissioner of Police EWCA Civ 1587, succeeding on malicious prosecution claim and establishing liability.
-Damages hearing currently pending.)
+Vian & ors v Commissioner of Police EWHC 273 (QB) (High Court claim for malicious prosecution and misfeasance in public office damages arising out of the prosecution of people alleged to be involved in the killing of Daniel Morgan in 1987.
+There have been a number of criminal trials and allegations of police corruption.)

 Re Briscoe COD 402 (successful habeas corpus application in relation to improperly detained psychiatric patient)